 Pubs face a triple tax whammy of one of the highest rates of beer duty in Europe, an unfair business rates burden, and VAT.
 This high level of tax is squeezing publicans and forcing them to either put up prices for consumers or close their doors forever.

-- CAMRA believes that the pub is the best place to drink, and we want the Government to recognise this too.
+- CAMRA believe that the pub is the best place to drink, and we’re glad the Government recognise this too.

 - However, the Government’s current proposal will only give a preferential rate to containers of 40L or larger – the kind typically used by big, national breweries.

 - We’re calling for containers from 20L to be included, as this will include the kind of casks and kegs that are often used by independent breweries, and served in smaller pubs.